andre-kotake/nvim-chezmoi/README.md

 #### Global

-- `:ChezmoiEdit [files...]`: Opens the source file from current buffer target file.
-You may specify optional `[files]` arguments if you want to open that instead.
+- `:ChezmoiEdit [file...]`: Opens the source file from current buffer target file.
+You may specify optional `[file]` argument if you want to open that instead.
 Example: `:ChezmoiEdit ~/.bashrc`
-- `:ChezmoiManaged`: List managed files using ```chezmoi managed``` and ```chezmoi source-path```.
+- `:ChezmoiManaged`: List managed files with [telescope](https://github.com/nvim-telescope/telescope.nvim) using ```chezmoi managed``` and ```chezmoi source-path```.
 First execution may be a bit slow because of that, but results are cached to speed it up in later executions.

 #### Source files only

-- `:ChezmoiExecuteTemplate`: Opens a non-listed scratch buffer with the executed template for a opened file.
+- `:ChezmoiExecuteTemplate`: Preview the executed template in a new buffer.
 Only applies for files with the ".tmpl" extension.
 - `:ChezmoiDetectFileType`: Detects the correct filetype for the opened source file.
 Not really much use since it does it by default whenever you open a file.

 ### Autocmds